Russia backstops Cyprus bailout despite anger

 Putin "considers it possible to support efforts ... aimed at overcoming the crisis in the economy and banking system of this island state," his spokesman Dmitry Peskov said.

-Russia has repeatedly expressed its dismay at Europe's handling of the debt crisis in Cyprus, while resisting the entreaties of President Nicos Anastasiades to offer significant financial support of its own.

-But, following the agreement of a 10 billion euro (8.5 billion pounds) European bailout deal over the weekend, Moscow's position has softened.
+But, following the agreement of a 10 billion euro (8 billion pounds) European bailout deal over the weekend, Moscow's position has softened over extending and easing the terms of its existing 2.5 billion euro loan to Cyprus.

-While Russia has complained over discrimination against businesses that rely on Cyprus as an offshore centre, the Kremlin has been careful not to become embroiled in a potentially open-ended financial and strategic commitment that could become a nexus of friction with Europe.

-Nevertheless, Prime Minister Dmitry Medvedev - who ranks below Putin in Russia's ruling hierarchy - earlier criticised the bailout deal that will inflict heavy losses on uninsured deposits of over 100,000 euros at the two main Cypriot banks.
+"Putin is against any offshores," said Andrey Goltsblat, a business lawyer who advises clients on Cyprus as managing partner of Moscow-based law firm Goltsblat BLP.

 "The stealing of what has already been stolen continues," Medvedev was quoted by news agencies as telling a meeting of government officials.